Apple, Inc.: A Competitive DJ Stock Investment Now?

 (Used with permission)

-Here the price drawdown exposure has been reduced to an ordinary market-noise level of -2% to -3%, but MMM sacrifices 4-5% in upside prospect in order to get the reassurance.
+Here the price drawdown exposure has been reduced to an ordinary market noise level of -2% to -3%, but MMM sacrifices 4-5% in upside prospect in order to get the reassurance.
 Still, the recovery potential of 5 profitable buys out of every 6 is a desirable and attainable goal here.
 The resulting near +4% payoffs in under 8 weeks produce a CAGR potential of +27%, far better than the index's current prospect or the implications for AAPL.

 Conclusion